usalko/hexi/README.md

-# hexsi - just a database for hex file signatures
+# hexi - just a database for hex file signatures

 Packed and translated knowledge from [wiki](https://en.wikipedia.org/wiki/List_of_file_signatures)